n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sendgrid.md

+---
+title: SendGrid node - n8n Documentation
+description: Documentation for the SendGrid node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # SendGrid

 The SendGrid node allows you to automate work in SendGrid, and integrate SendGrid with other applications. n8n has built-in support for a wide range of SendGrid features, including creating, updating, deleting, and getting contacts, and lists, as well as sending emails.